DataJuggler/BlazorChat/README.md

 # BlazorChat

+https://blazorchat.com is now live!
+Now that it is online, there are lots of things I need to do to improve it.
+Please report any bugs by creating an issue here.

 Blazor Chat was originally a sample project of mine DataJuggler.Blazor.Components, but I decided it will be easier to maintain in its own project.

 <br>